-Submit your
+submit your

 application on

-time

-Remember to
+time Remember to

 Keep a copy of

-Keep a copy of

-your submission!
+Your submission!

 Follow-up Reports

 If you do get the grant be sure to read the follow-up report information before you start your project - that way you will know what information you need to make note of to include in your report.